 Clause Procedure

-5.2 Earthworks construction procedure
+5.2 Earthworks Construction Procedure

-10.3 Acid Sulfate Soil management plan
+10.1.3 Acid Sulfate Soil Management Plan

-11.2 Spoil disposal plan
+11.2 Surplus Material Management Plan

-Appendix B B.2 Subgrade design verification construction procedure
+Appendix B B.2 Subgrade Design Verification Construction Procedure

-The earthwork construction procedure shall include, but not be limited to:
+The Earthworks Construction Procedure shall include, but not be limited to:

-a) details of the proposed sources of earthworks materials including but not limited to general fill, Rock Fill, aggregates and sands, in addition to any proposed material suppliers (such as quarries) to be used
+- a) details of the proposed sources of earthworks materials including but not limited to general fill, Rock Fill, aggregates and Sands, in addition to any proposed material suppliers (such as quarries) to be used - b) details regarding borrow Site establishment, operation and finalisation - c) details of proposed methodology for excavations and construction of cuttings and any proposed protective batter treatments - d) details of the quality system requirements of MRTS55 Use of Explosives in Roadworks, if explosives are proposed for the removal of rock materials - e) details of the proposed Embankment construction methodology; details shall include: - i.
+Embankment configuration (homogeneous or zoned) - ii. materials to be used and their proposed location within the Embankment - iii. any proposed re-use of poor-quality materials after amelioration, and - iv. proposed measures to be taken to ensure compaction is achieved on batters, shoulders and verges - f) details of any proposed stockpile locations, temporary or permanent - g) details of all plant and equipment associated with the work detailed in this Technical Specification - h) a Mass Haul Diagram where total quantities of cut to fill from Site are 250,000m3 or greater - i) proposed measures for protection of Works during construction

-- b) details regarding borrow Site establishment, operation and finalisation - details of proposed methodology for excavations and construction of cuttings and any proposed protective batter treatments - d) details of the quality system requirements of MRTS55 Use of Explosives in Roadworks, if explosives are proposed for the removal of rock materials - e) details of the proposed Embankment construction methodology; details shall include: - i.
-Embankment configuration (homogeneous or zoned) - ii. materials to be used and their proposed location within the Embankment - iii. any proposed re-use of poor-quality materials after amelioration, and - iv. proposed measures to be taken to ensure compaction is achieved on batters, shoulders and verges - details of any proposed stockpile locations, temporary or permanent - g) details of all plant and equipment associated with the work detailed in this Technical Specification - h) a Mass Haul Diagram where total quantities of cut to fill from Site are 250,000m3 or greater - i) proposed measures for protection of Works during construction - j) details of how services, utilities, buildings and drainage components shall be located and protected from damage, - k) proposed testing frequencies, where greater than the minimum testing frequencies as given in Appendix A - all proposed workplace health and safety measures to be adopted during earthworks construction, and - m) all proposed environmental protection measures to be adopted during earthworks construction.
+- j) details of how services, utilities, buildings and drainage components shall be located and protected from damage, - k) proposed testing frequencies, where greater than the minimum testing frequencies as given in Appendix A - all proposed workplace health and safety measures to be adopted during earthworks construction - m) all proposed environmental protection measures to be adopted during earthworks construction, and - n) details of the proposed procedures for management and amelioration (if required) of any identified Slaking and/or Dispersive Soils on or within: - i. cut surfaces, and - ii.
+Earth Fill materials.